apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

     // The "request" property contains various information about the web page loaded. const url = request.url;

-    // Use "log" object to print information to actor log. log.info('Page scraped', { url, pageTitle });
+    // Use "log" object to print information to Actor log. log.info('Page scraped', { url, pageTitle });

     // Return an object with the data extracted from the page.